-I rose from my seat on the uncomfortable metal bench that was my bed and went to the door of the cell.
-“At least I’m permitted to talk to you without the mechanical bully boys telling me to shut my trap.”
+I rose from my seat on the uncomfortable metal bench that was my bed, and went to the door of the cell.
+“At least I’m permitted to talk to you without the mechanical bully boys telling me to shut up.”

-I gently thrust my hand through the bars, dipped my finger in the powder and did as he said.
-I swallowed the strange tasting powder, and a few seconds later, I was startled to discover Winterborne had suddenly disappeared.
-I looked about the anteroom grasping the bars of the cell door in both hands.
+I took a small sip first.
+It tasted delightful, like sweet apple cider.
+I downed the whole glass, and when I lowered it, I was startled to discover Winterborne had suddenly disappeared.
+I looked about the anteroom, grasping the bars of the cell door in both hands.
 Henry was gone.
 He had inexplicably vanished.

 “Over here, Bertram,” I heard his voice now, “Look over here.”

-“But won’t the guards connect you to our jailbreak?”
+“But won’t the guards connect you to the jailbreak?”

 “They never saw me.
-I conjured up enough magical power to appear inside without ever actually entering.”
+I conjured up enough magical power to appear inside without ever going through the door.”

 “Can you use your magical powers to return us to our home in western Virginia?” asked Molly.

-Winterborne lost his smile, “I’m afraid not, my dear.
-Time travel is beyond my abilities.
-Moving through dimensions in our current time and place is not so difficult, but traveling backwards in time is something I can’t quite pull off. ”
+Winterborne lost his smile.
+“I’m afraid not, time travel is beyond my abilities.
+Moving from place to place in our current era is not so difficult, but traveling backwards in time is something I can’t quite pull off. ”

-“Anywhere but here,” said Henry, “Take your horses and ride.
-The further away from Dankwell, the better you will be.”
+“Anywhere but here,” said Henry.
+“Take your horses and ride.
+The further away from Dunkwell, the better you’ll be.”

 “We know nothing of this land, how will we get along?” said Molly.

 Henry’s magic had outfitted us with a fine pair of horses, and somehow we already knew their names.
 I rode a painted stallion named Jimbo, and Molly, a Morgan mare.
-Our saddlebags were loaded with camping gear; cooking and eating untensils, and thankfully warm wool blankets.
+Our saddlebags were loaded with camping gear, cooking and eating utensils, and thankfully warm wool blankets.
 We built small fires and slept under the stars at night.

-Molly chose to dress as herself instead of as the fictitious Elmo Gould.
-On the wanted posters, she was more notorious as a man.
-It was such a joy to be back in her company, even though we were both so much older now.
+It was such a joy to be back in Molly’s company, though we were both so much older now.
 Our relationship had indeed grown more mature, and on more than one sunny afternoon we made love as the lustful middle aged adults we had suddenly become.